 The top reason solar developers pass on developing a property is that there is no cost-effective way to connect a solar farm that would be built on that property to the electrical grid.
 Your land is significantly more valuable to a solar developer if all three of the following are true:

-- There is a transmission line or substation on or adjacent to your property.
+- There is a transmission line, distribution line, or substation on or adjacent to your property.
 This significantly reduces the cost of interconnection, and a developer may pass on that savings to you in the form of a higher lease payment.

 - The voltage of the line or substation is in the range required by the developer for the desired project capacity.
 This gets a bit complicated.
 Project capacity (or size) is measured in megawatts (MW).
 The cost of interconnection increases with the voltage.
 A large capacity project requires higher voltages for technical reasons, whereas a low capacity project could use higher voltages but the interconnection cost would be too high.
 For example, for a small 5 MW community solar project, a developer will want to interconnect to a distribution line of 69 kV or less.
 For a 500 MW project, they will probably need at least a 230 kV infrastructure.
 There are exceptions.